 I know I’ve done a lot of desserts lately but there is a long list of recipes that I want to tackle so get ready for more baking!
-Today isn’t exactly a dessert, but it does involve using your handy kitchen aid mixer.
-I had some salami and fontina cheese so I decided to make pizza pull apart bread.
-Delicious!
+Today isn’t exactly a dessert, but it does involve flour and yeast.
+With a few ingredients, I’m ready to make the best pizza pull apart bread.
+Stuffed with pizza sauce, salami, and two different kinds of cheese, this bread is sure to be a delicious savory treat.

 **Helpful tips and common mistakes